top of page

 Saty Mukherjee is an emerging copyeditor and writer born in India but raised in the quiet suburbs of New Jersey.
 They currently work part-time as an English Tutor and as a reader for Wallstrait, Chestnut Review, and The Common.
 They take inspiration from many places, ranging from the quiet aisles of a grocery store, the sprawling landscapes of the videogames they play, and the powerful stories in the books they read.
 Although their work is yet to be published, they look forward to sharing their voice with a broader audience in the near future.
 On the days they aren’t working, they can often be found immersed in needlework, lost in their favorite game, or reading by the warm glow of a lamp clamped to their windowsill.

 Emi Ruff is a writer, photographer, and ex-tech worker based outside Detroit.
 She is presently working on her second novel while pursuing next steps on her first, and looks forward to updating this sentence to something more definitive in the near future.
-She also writes about literature, music, and geopolitics on her blog, Emi on Earth.
+She also writes about real life in the age of machine intelligence on her blog, Emi on Earth.

 Carolina Simionato grew up on a small farm in the southern Brazilian countryside.
 A writer and musician, Carolina’s long form fiction writing has been supported by Curtis Brown Creative's Breakthrough Mentoring Programme for Writers of Colour, and they’ve attended the Tin House Winter Workshop.
 Carolina also holds a bachelor’s degree in literature, arts and cultural mediation, with a focus on 20th century Latin American literature and decolonial theory.